ChrAfonso/REAPER_punches_and_streamers/README.md

 - The next two buttons toggle whether streamers created afterwards start/end outside(default) or inside the frame
 - Use the other buttons to place punches, flutters, predefined 2-second-streamers, or custom streamers at the current cursor position.

-Caution when mixing workflows: Calling the workflow 1 script will remove any streamers not created from markers!

 This script is a work-in-progress, provided as-is without any warranties.
 You can use it however you like, but at your own risk (Meaning: save your project before using it!)